Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Union Involvement Starts to Grow

-Dozens of trade unions were formed in the 20th century.
+Dozens of trade unions popped up in the 20th century.
 Some of the more influential ones still exist, such as:

 • International Association of Heat and Frost Insulators and Allied Workers: The union represents a number of different construction trades.
 It includes those skilled in the installation of mechanical insulation, asbestos and lead mitigation, and specialty fabrications.